 SOCIAL SERVICES INSPECTOR, H22

-Positions in this job family are assigned responsibility for conducting internal and external audits and field investigations and performing federally mandated quality control audits to evaluate the effectiveness of agency programs.
+Positions in this job family are assigned responsibility for conducting internal and external audits and field investigations and performing federally or state mandated quality control audits to evaluate the effectiveness of agency programs.
+Some positions will perform follow-up reviews and advocate for clients and program changes.
 Duties include investigating welfare fraud and employee violations of agency policy, regulations and applicable state and federal laws.
 Some positions in this job family will conduct investigations and inquiries to protect the rights of clients, act as client advocate and file grievances on behalf of clients.

 The functions within this job family will vary by level, but may include the following: